 Our Global Initiatives: Partnerships to reduce smoking worldwide:

-A cornerstone of the Harvard School of Public Health is its Center for Global Tobacco Control (The CGTC).
 The Center’s mission is to reduce the burden of tobacco use globally through research, training, and the translation of knowledge into tobacco control policies as recommended by the Framework Convention on Tobacco Control (FCTC).
-Under the leadership of Professor Gregory N. Connolly, an internationally-recognized expert in the field of tobacco control, the Center works with governmental, academic, and research scientists throughout the world to design and implement strategies for reducing smoking prevalence rates.
+Under the interim leadership of Dr. Vaughan Rees, the Center works with governmental, academic, and research scientists throughout the world to design and implement strategies for reducing smoking prevalence rates.

 Smoking represents a major public health problem leading to grave health consequences for both children and adults.
 Cigarette smoking is the leading cause of preventable disease and disability throughout the world.
 Each year, tobacco use results in excessive healthcare expenditures.
 These disturbing trends call for urgent measures and collaborative interventions to protect our future – the youth.